What is the difference between a Monitor and a Scorecard?

 How do scorecard weights work?

-Weights are relative to each other, not fixed to a scale of 100.
+Weights are relative to each other, 0 to a scale of 100.
 The total can add up to any number — what matters is the proportion each criteria contributes.
 For example, criteria with a weight of 25 out of a total of 50 contributes the same as one weighted at 50 out of 100.
 Weights only apply to criteria that are included in the review score.

 Can AI-generated scores be overridden?